mjmoron/CA-HSF/README.md

 -__Options__ : Additionally, the user can modify the following constants:

-- #define MIN_NOF_REPETITIONS  1 // the minimun number of repetitions that the tests are done Please increase this MIN_NOF_REPETITIONS   to obtain more accurate timing results.
+- #define MIN_NOF_REPETITIONS  1 // the minimun number of repetitions that the tests are done.
+Please increase this MIN_NOF_REPETITIONS   to obtain more accurate timing results.

-- #define MAX_NUM_THREADS 8
+- #define MAX_NUM_THREADS 8.
 Please change this MAX_NUM_THREADS  according to the number of threads that you want to test

 - In addition, the OpenMP SCHEDULING can be modified by these constants:
   #define _OMP_SCHEDULING dynamic